nowcommunity/nowdatabase/README.md

   + Runs cypress-tests in headless mode, same as in GitHub Actions.
 Requires the above command to be ran first.
 + `npm run cypress`
   + Opens cypress.
 You can run tests and see what they do.

+Run with the same image that is used in production:

 + `npm start`
   + Uses `docker-compose.yml`
   + This builds the code and runs it.
 Mostly you'll want to use this after major technical changes to check the code works also in production mode, before deploying.
 And then you'll likely want to do: `npm start -- --build` to force rebuild of containers.